MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 When you soft delete a message in a chat, the bot gets a notification of the soft delete message event.

-To get a soft delete message event notification in a bot, you can override the `OnMessageDeleteActivityAsync` handler.
+To get a soft delete message event notification in a bot, you can override the `OnTeamsMessageSoftDeleteAsync` handler.

-The following is an example of a soft delete message event notification when a message is deleted:
+The following is an example of a soft delete message event notification when a message is soft deleted:

 # [C#](#tab/csharp5)